 THE THIN LINE

 I used to be puzzled when people out of the blue start disliking someone they once loved.
-To me, they didn’t love the person in question in the first place because, it is not possible to love then later, hate the same person.
+To me, they didn’t love the person in question in the first place because, it is not possible to love then later, hate the same person.“It wasn’t true love.”
+I always told them.

 It was until a similar incidence happened to me.
 The coin flipped quite easily, then I understood what my friends have been going through.
 Being a Christian, I have been taught to love everyone regardless of the condition for Christ's sake.
 It was difficult to hate someone,it took my peace of mind away.
 That’s what brought me to the midline, the thin line between love and hatred.